• Skip to primary navigation

 What is aquafaba?

-Aquafaba is the liquid found in a can of chickpeas that is typically sent down the drain when the chickpeas are rinsed.
+Aquafaba is the leftover liquid found in a can of chickpeas that you typically drain when the can of chickpeas is rinsed.

-The term "aquafaba" literally means legume water, as it is derived from the words "faba" meaning legume and "aqua" meaning water.
+The term "aquafaba" literally means legume water.
+It is derived from the words "faba" meaning legume and "aqua" meaning water.

 However, it is most commonly derived from chickpeas, particularly canned chickpeas.